 Make sure your dog’s diet has enough essential fatty acids and protein.
 You can fill this need through a breed or large dog-specific food, a grain-free or limited ingredient food, or a raw diet.

-Unless you have a Rottweiler that has a longer coat, including a mixed-breed crossed with another breed, you are not likely to have to clip your dog.
+Unless you have a Rottweiler with a longer coat, including a mixed breed crossed with another breed, you will not likely have to clip your dog.
 This breed’s grooming needs are modest.